Expert Witness Compression Format magic bytes (.enn)

 What is a .enn file?

-A .enn file is a Expert Witness Compression Format file.
+A .enn file is an Expert Witness Compression Format.
 Expert Witness Compression Format (EWF) is a disk image and evidence container format originally developed by Guidance Software for the EnCase forensic platform and later maintained through its associated specifications.
 It is used to store compressed copies of storage media for digital forensics, evidence preservation, and incident response workflows.
 The format is long established and may be considered legacy in some environments, but it remains widely supported by forensic tools.

 What are the magic bytes for .enn files?

-The magic bytes for Expert Witness Compression Format files are 45 56 46 09 0D 0A FF 00 at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for Expert Witness Compression Format (.enn) files are 45 56 46 09 0D 0A FF 00 at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .enn file?